Founder/Director of Power of Mind, LLC

 Masters in Social Work, Rhode Island College

-I’m Monique, an experienced Youth Trauma Therapist.
-I’m an honest, silly, calm bodied, heart-historian who believes that therapy should be half work and half fun.
-I generally see ages 8-30 but teens are my favorite.
-I do not treat children without their parent’s partnership.
-I grew up in New England and studied literature and journalism before discovering my gift for therapy while teaching at a behavior middle school for boys.
-I chose to pursue specialization in trauma because I believe that everyone is traumatized and I genuinely enjoy working people with complex issues and families.
-When I’m not geeking-out on therapy stuff, I’m riding my scooter, speaking French or cooking soup.
+Monique is an experienced Youth Trauma Therapist.
+She describes herself as honest, silly, calm bodied, heart-historian who believes that therapy should be half work and half fun.
+She generally see ages 8-30 but teens are my favorite.
+She believes firmly that youth should be treated in collaboration of parent partnership(s.)
+Monique grew up in New England and studied literature and journalism before discovering her gift for therapy while teaching at a behavior middle school for boys.
+Monique's passion and specialization is in trauma and genuinely enjoys working with individual/families with complex issues.
+When she not geeking-out on therapy stuff, she is riding her scooter, speaking French, or cooking soup.

 -Therapy is a place to figure out what you’d like to be better at.

 -Therapy has a beginning and end.

 Masters in Social Work, George Mason University